-- Exams Officer to maintain checks on receipt of exam papers and to contact exam boards in good time for any missing papers. - Subject Leaders and teaching staff to sign off all entries before the entry deadline - If necessary, as a last resort, electronic access to examination papers can be implemented in conjunction with the relevant exam boards, ensuring that any copies are made and secured under normal secure exam conditions.
+- Exams Officer to maintain checks on receipt of exam papers and to contact exam boards in good time for any missing papers. - Subject Leaders and teaching staff to sign off all entries before the entry deadline

-13. Disruption to the transportation of completed examination scripts
+12. Disruption to the transportation of completed examination scripts

-Delay in normal collection arrangements for completed examination scripts Centre Actions
+Delay in normal collection arrangements for completed examination scripts